spacemeshos/testnet-guide/wallet.md

 You can also add additional accounts to your wallet.

-Each new account has its own unique public address, coin balance and friendly display name.
+Each new account has its own unique public address, Smesh balance and friendly display name.

 Follow these steps to create a new account: